 - America Star Books (Frederick MD) (formerly PublishAmerica)

 - American Book Publishing (Salt Lake City, UT) (no longer active)

 - Archebooks Publishing (Las Vegas, NV)

-- Artemis Publishers Ltd (URL re-directs to Pegasus Elliot Mackenzie) (London UK)
+- Artemis Publishers Ltd (no longer in business–URL re-directs to Pegasus Elliot Mackenzie) (London UK)

 - Ashwell Publishing, d/b/a Olympia Publishing (has shared officers with Pegasus Elliot Mackenzie and Austin Macauley) (London UK)

-- Austin Macauley Publishers (has shared offers with Pegasus Elliot Mackenzie and Ashwell Publishing) (London UK)
+- Austin Macauley Publishers (has shared officers with Pegasus Elliot Mackenzie and Ashwell Publishing) (London UK)

 - Oak Tree Press (Taylorville, IL)

 - Park East Press (Dallas TX) (formerly Durban House, formerly Oakley Press) (may no longer be active)

 - Pegasus Elliot Mackenzie Publishers Ltd (has shared officers with Austin Macauley and Ashwell Publishing (Cambridge UK)

 - Raider Publishing International, also d.b.a.
 RPI Publications (former names include Green Shore Publishing, Purehaven Press, and Perimedes Publishing) (uses various addresses, but probably located in Newark, NJ)

 - SterlingHouse Publisher, also d/b/a as International Book Management (Pittsburgh, PA–imprints include, among others, Pemberton Mysteries, 8th Crow Books, Cambrian House Books, Blue Imp Books, Caroline House Books, Dove House Books, and PAJA Books) (no longer active)